md81544/electronicRotaryTable/README.md

 ## Electronic Rotary Table

+As this repository contains a submodule now, use "git clone --recurse-submodules " to clone it

 This project is designed to allow precise rotation of a workpiece for machining with, for example, a milling machine.